Australia says it will conduct more joint patrols with Philippines in South China Sea | Law-Order

 - Australia

+"It is an important aspect of how we prepare for any eventualities, considering there have been so many events that attest to the volatility of the region," he said.
+At a joint news conference with Teodoro, Marles said the first joint patrols of the South China Sea by the two navies would "happen soon".

+He reiterated support for 2016 arbitration ruling that invalidated sweeping Chinese claims to the South China Sea and said, "we are two countries committed to an idea of a world in which disputes are determined by reference to international laws".
+The Philippines, Malaysia, Vietnam, Brunei and Taiwan have claims to certain areas of the South China Sea.

-Most of Australia's trade goes through the South China Sea, and upholding international rules is a shared strategic interest with the Philippines, he said.
+Most of Australia's trade goes through the South China Sea, and upholding international rules is a shared strategic interest with the Philippines, he earlier told ABC radio.
 "A whole lot of damage can be done to Australia before any potential adversary sets foot on our shores, and maintaining the rules-based order in Southeast Asia, maintaining the collective security of Southeast Asia, is fundamental to maintaining the national security of our country," he said.

 Australia, Japan and the Philippines conducted a joint patrol last week, although a U.S. navy vessel did not take part as planned, he said.
 Australian Prime Minister Anthony Albanese has said he will make the first visit by an Australian leader to the Philippines in 20 years next month to discuss defence cooperation.